SHOP LOCAL TO FIGHT INEQUALITY?

 When we shop local, it is most obviously an act that supports a small business and its proprietor.
 Yet, it’s so much more than that.
 It fuels an engine that can drive us to an America that is prosperous — and equal and just — for all of us.
 It’s both an act of resistance and assistance that generates profound benefits.
-The pluses include improving our own communities to strengthening democracy — and many things in between.
+The pluses range from improving our own communities to strengthening democracy — and many things in between.
 Ultimately, it opens the door to African Americans to participate in a more equitable economy.
-This is because a significant part of the problem is the monopolistic Capitalist system that is at work in America today.
-So, it has to go.

 THE PROBLEM WITH CAPITALISM

 At its core, it’s a system designed to enrich the privileged white few and leave everyone else behind.
 Little has changed over the centuries except for the well-documented fact that an elite one percent has successfully amassed most of the country’s wealth.
 The growth of monopolies became a concern in the early 1900s and governments passed laws to restrict their development.
 However, these safeguards have completely eroded over the last half century.
 Worse than that, politicians, mainstream media, and corporate America continue to tell us that Monopolies are good for us.